 If you are building solo, then you get to design and build whatever you want, however you want it.
 You can add, subtract, walk away or keep working to your heart’s content.
 You can start multiple projects all at once, or build one thing to completion.
 You are in complete control.

 If you are building as part of a team, unless you want things to revert to Kindergarten at its worst, you need to take a different approach.

-You, as leader, need to clarify your expectations, talk through roles and work together to solve communications blocks.
+You, as a leader, need to clarify your expectations, talk through roles and work together to solve communications blocks.
 You need to encourage, teach and motivate.
-As a leader your role is to coach and mentor – to bring your team along with you.
+As a leader, your role is to coach and mentor – to bring your team along with you.

 People are not psychic and unless you use words to communicate what you are thinking and feeling, then miscommunication will happen and frustration will set in.
 There will be fights and tears; people will storm off and some will take matters to the ever-mighty industrial tribunal.

 In other words, if you are a manager, perhaps it is time to play with Lego again, and remember that you don’t have to be Lord Business from the Lego Movie when he said: “All I’m asking for is total perfection”.
 You can choose to be a Master Builder working with other Master Builders and all work together to create something more superb than you could create alone.
 After all, that’s what a team is for.